shedskin/shedskin/tests2/README.md

 ./runtests.py -m
 ```

-To build and run all tests using cmake:
+To build and run all tests as executables using cmake:

 ```bash
 ./runtests.py -c